barnabasbartha/shared_preferences_settings/README.md

 # Settings Screen with Shared Preferences
-A library that provides an easy solution to create setting screens with simple and compound options.
+A library that provides an easy solution to create settings screens with simple and compound options.

 ## Features